-If you are already at Columbia, holding a visa status sponsored by Columbia that allows you to conduct research or teach, you are not allowed to accept additional employment with very limited exceptions (as listed below).
+If you are already at Columbia, holding a visa status sponsored by Columbia that allows you to conduct research or teach, you are allowed to accept additional employment in very limited situations (as listed below).

 Employment authorization for J-1 research scholars is limited to the activity described on your DS-2019 form, except for occasional engagements outside Columbia such as a lecture, participation in a symposium or a short-term consultation.
 The activity must be directly related to the objectives of your J-1 Exchange Visitor program and not delay its completion.